 - Grading your title for Dolby Vision provides all the deliverables you need, in an efficient way (SDR Rec.
 709, generic HDR 10, and Dolby Vision).
 It complies with the new Interoperable Master Format (IMF) standards that studios have adopted or are moving toward adopting. - Creating the Dolby Vision hero grade first saves roughly 60% of resources compared to creating a traditional SDR grade and then a costly separate HDR grade.
 It requires approximately two to three days to create a standard one-hour show SDR color grade.
 A start-from-scratch HDR regrade would likely take a similar amount of time.
-(It can be longer as the look was set on the SDR grade, and trying to match that look is often challenging and limiting.)
+(It can be longer, as the look was set on the SDR grade, and trying to match that look is often challenging and limiting.)
 But if you spend two to three days for a Dolby Vision hero grade, it takes less than one additional day to create the SDR metadata pass.
 From that, you can derive all your deliverables.
-It's less than one additional day of grading to help future proof your work. - There is no license fee to the studio or the show producers to create Dolby Vision content and all other deliverables.
+It's less than one additional day of grading to help future-proof your work. - There is no license fee to the studio or the show producers to create Dolby Vision content and all other deliverables.
 The Dolby Vision license fee is for TV or set-top box manufacturers, and it's roughly the price of a cup of coffee per unit.
 Post houses do incur some nominal costs to purchase the equipment and software needed, which is not outside the norm. - Creating content in Dolby Vision helps ensure that your content will live on for longer and your distribution license agreements will more likely be renewed.
-For TV models on the market in 2017, 40% are HDR capable.
-This number will continue to grow.
-Content distributors and services such as Netflix[®], Vudu[®], and Amazon[®] offer premium Dolby Vision services and have expressed their desire for HDR content going forward.
+Content distributors and services such as Netflix[®], Vudu[®], and Amazon[®] offer premium Dolby Vision as services and have expressed their desire for HDR content going forward.